This course is only available for students in the BA International Studies.

 Midterm Exam 30%

 If the final grade is insufficient (lower than a 6), there is the possibility of retaking the full 70% of the exam material, replacing both the earlier mid- and endterm grades.
 No resit for the tutorials is possible.

-See detailed course schedule.
-Literature will be made available on Blackboard.
+All readings will be made available through Blackboard.